onflow/ccf/ccf_specs.md

 - `name` MUST be unique in `function-value.type-parameters`.

-- All parameter lists MUST have unique `identifier`.
-For example, `indentifier` MUST be unique in
+- All parameter lists MUST have a unique `identifier`.
+For example, `identifier` MUST be unique in
   - `composite-type-value.initializers`
   - `function-value.parameters`